time0ut07/SP-Data-Science-CA1/README.md

-# SP-Data-Science-CA1
+# SP Data Science CA1

-SP Y2S2 EP0302: Programming for Data Science CA1
+Used numpy and matplotlib to determine if pursuing a university education after completing a polytechnic program is worth it.